pryme/PVT-app/src/notes_and_todo.md

 # TODO:
-* Allow to change and show settings:
-    * Need to show 'settings' button (or gear) except on running and settings view
-    * On settings view, need to show 'done' or 'done with settings' and not 'reset all'
-    * Need a mechanism to save settings for user.
-This doesn't happen right now.
 * Save data, recall historical data, export data:
     * Assume saving JSON stringified data
     * What to save?
 Ideas: